ADVERTISEMENT

 Full tutorial here.

 The nonprofit digital library known as Internet Archive, launched in 1996 by Brewster Kahle, offers free public access to millions of public domain books, along with music, film, photographs and other archived historical records.
-The site’s ever-expanding collection of genealogy resources includes items from the Allen County Public Library, the Brigham Young University Library, among others.
+The site’s ever-expanding collection of genealogy resources includes items from the Allen County Public Library and the Brigham Young University Library, among others.
 Search by collection, title or series, or use Google to run a search like Henry Hoffner Clinton Iowa site:archive.org, which will look for results only in the Internet Archive.
 One of my favorite Internet Archive finds is Praktiný slovensko-anglický tluma (The Practical Slovak American Interpreter).

 Home page of Internet Archive, an unexpected website you can use for genealogy.